stevehalliwell/ulox/README.md

 //strings can be combined with '+' var someCombinedString = someString + " " + "there";

+//all strings are interpolated
+//  within a string code between {} must be an expression and is scanned as being plus-ed with
+//  the string parts that surround it. var someName = "Steve";
+var interpedCombined = "Hi {someName}";

+//if we want the {, we escape it with \
+var stringWithBrak = "this has a \{ in it."

 // native types for list, map, and object types var aList = []; //an empty list aList.Add(7);   //methods to add remove and the like.